CLaSLoVe/GazeKit/readme.md

 p = hi,tc
 ```

 In the above example, `[AI]` is the name of the AOI.
 The `x`, `y`, `w`, and `h` parameters represent the starting point (x, y) and the width and height of the AOI, respectively.
 The `p` parameter represents the functionalities associated with the AOI and is specified as a list.
-In the example, `p = hi,tc` indicates that the AOI has functionalities for "highlight" and "text capture."
+In the example, `p = hi,tc` indicates that the AOI has functionalities for "hi" and "tc".

 When using GazeKit, make sure that your eye-tracking data file includes columns for `x`, `y`, and `t` (time) information.